 First, on quantity and composition.
-For our annual 25-50 tree operation, we use between one-half and one cord of wood – almost exclusively soft wood.
+For our annual 25-50 tap operation, we use between one-half and one cord of wood – almost exclusively soft wood.
+(We estimate that we use one-half cord per every five gallons of syrup we make.)
 Any wood can be used to sugar, but most sugar makers agree that softwood – which burns fast and hot and then disappears from your wood box – rather than hardwood – which burns cooler, slower and sticks around in the form of coals – should make up the bulk of one’s supply.
-Although many experts swear by a mix of the two!
+Although many experts swear by a mix of the two.

 What about width and length?
 You want to split your wood down until it is nice and thin – say, the width of your upper-arm, a two-by-four, or a big baseball bat.
 And while length depends upon the size of your wood box (for the Sapling Evaporator, we recommend no longer than 24 inches), it is true that longer cuts of wood will help you even out the heat under your pan.
 Also, less cuts mean less work.

 But what if you don’t have the wood?
-Get on the phone and call around to the saw mills in your area.
-Ask them if they have “slab” wood (slab wood is what’s left over when a round tree is squared off to make boards) or scrap wood for sale, and if they deliver.
-Within 5 minutes of hopping on the phone, I was able to find two sawmills within 60 miles of my home that would sell me such wood.
+Get on the phone and call around to the sawmills in your area.
+Ask them if they have “slab” wood (slab wood is what’s left over when a round tree is squared off to make boards) or scrap wood for sale, and ask if they deliver.
+Within 5 minutes of hopping on my phone, I was able to find two sawmills within 60 miles of my home that would sell me such wood.
 One for $25 per truckload and one for $10.
 Both “you pick,” so to speak, but still, not bad!